cretz/pgnio/README.md

 By default it chooses the latest PostgreSQL version configured in the library (`10.2` as of this writing).
-A different version can be used by setting the version number that appears in the [download link](https://www.enterprisedb.com/download-postgresql-binaries) as the system property `asyncpg.postgres.version`.
+A different version can be used by setting the version number that appears in the [download link](https://www.enterprisedb.com/download-postgresql-binaries) as the system property `pgnio.postgres.version`.
 It is usually just the version with `-1` appended.
 So to test against `9.6.7`:

-    some/path/bin/gradle --no-daemon :driver:test -Dasyncpg.postgres.version=9.6.7-1
+    some/path/bin/gradle --no-daemon :driver:test -Dpgnio.postgres.version=9.6.7-1

 Note, on Windows sometimes the process remains open or there are other oddities.
 Developers may have to kill the processes themselves and/or make sure the data files at `~/.embedpostgresql/data` are actually deleted (that is